natenka/pyneng-book-en/docs/source/book/14_regex/non-capturing_groups.rst

 Non-capturing group
 ------------------

 By default, everything that fell into the group is remembered.
-It’s called a capturing group.
+It's called a capturing group.

 Sometimes parentheses are needed to indicate a part of expression that repeats.
-And, in doing so, you don’t need to remember an expression.
+And, in doing so, you don't need to remember an expression.

 For example, get a MAC address, VLAN and ports from log message: